Seal Beach National Wildlife Refuge: Environmental change

 In 1989, there was a big trapping of hundreds of foxes at Seal Beach National Wildlife Refuge.
 The red foxes were killed because they put a significant threat to two endangered species of birds, light-footed clapper rail and the California least tern.
-Even though an animal rights group had requested an injunction to prohibit trapping and maiming the foxes at the refuge, U.S District Judge refused to grant it.
+Even though an animal rights group had requested an injunction to prohibit trapping and maiming the foxes at the refuge, a U.S District Judge refused to grant it.
 Thus, hundreds of foxes were sacrificed to preserve the light-footed clapper rail and the California least tern.
 Nowadays, no foxes or other predatory mammals can be seen at Seal Beach National Wildlife Refuge.